tkiruthika/Election_Analysis/README.md

 ### Purpose
 The purpose of this challenge is to audit the election results and accomplish the additional data requested by the election commission.
-    -The voter turnout for each county
+  - The voter turnout for each county.
-    -The percentage of votes from each county out of the total count -The county with the highest turnout
+  - The percentage of votes from each county out of the total count.
+  - The county with the highest turnout.

 The starter code to perform this audit is

     # Add our dependencies.